-Poor drainage condition problem is one of the major challenges facing developing country.
+Poor drainage condition is one of the major challenges facing developing country.
 Poor drainage causes early pavement distresses leading to structural failures of road as pointed out by several researchers.
-In Jimma, new constructed roads were informed to fail rapidly after opened to traffic.
-Bocho Bore Kebele is found in jimma town which are affected by poor drainage condition.
+In Jimma, new constructed roads were informed to fail rapidly after opened to traffic.Hermata Kebele is found in jimma town which are affected by poor drainage condition.